nixworks/public/news/2011/02/26/README.md

 ##### King of Bahrain
 ### [The King of Bahrain Hamad ibn Isa Al Khalifa reshuffles his Cabinet in response the 2011 Bahraini protests. ](/news/2011/02/26/the-king-of-bahrain-hamad-ibn-isa-al-khalifa-reshuffles-his-cabinet-in-response-the-2011-bahraini-protests.md)
-_Context: 2011 Bahraini protests, Hamad ibn Isa Al Khalifa, King of Bahrain_
+_Context: 2011 Bahraini protests, King of Bahrain, Hamad ibn Isa Al Khalifa_

 ##### 2011 Wisconsin budget protests
 ### [Nearly 70,000 people attend a rally in the U.S. city of Madison, Wisconsin over plans by the Governor of Wisconsin Scott Walker to remove collective bargaining rights from most state employees. ](/news/2011/02/26/nearly-70-000-people-attend-a-rally-in-the-u-s-city-of-madison-wisconsin-over-plans-by-the-governor-of-wisconsin-scott-walker-to-remove-co.md)